-Legg-Calvé-Perthes disease, or Perthes disease, as it is usually called, is a rare condition of the hip bone that affects only children.
-It is characterized by a temporary loss of blood supply to the hip.
-The lack of an adequate blood supply causes the head of the femur bone to die.
-This process is called osteonecrosis.
+Perthes disease, also called Legg-Calvé-Perthes disease, is a rare condition of the hip that affects only children.
+It develops when there is a temporary loss of blood supply to the rounded head of the femur (thigh bone) – the “ball” part of the “ball and socket” hip joint.

 Who gets Perthes disease?

 Perthes disease is five times more common in boys than in girls.

 Perthes disease often affects children who are very active, even athletic.
 Children tend to be smaller than average for their age.
 The disease is also more common in Asians, Eskimos and Caucasians.
 There is a much lower incidence rate in Native Americans, people with African heritage, Polynesians, Blacks and in Australian aboriginals.

 Exposure to secondhand smoke may also increase your child's risk of Perthes disease, although the exact reasons why are not known.